The Gift of Giving

-Our Healing Horses are used in our Therapeutic Riding Program.
+Our Healing Horses are used in our Therapeutic Program.

-Adopting a Healing Horse ensues its care for an entire year
+Sponsoring a Healing Horse ensures its care for an entire year

 Our equines work hard every day to care for us, let's care for them.

 I'm a little chestnut gelding that's been at CHP for almost a decade.
 As a naturally energetic horse, the heat doesn't really affect me.
 That makes me really popular with the instructors during the summer.
 I'm also able to teach a wide variety of students.
 I'm told that I provide great lateral movement which is important for many of the patients receiving therapy here.

 Hi, my name's Willow and I do a lot of jobs around here.
-I'm only ten years old but I've got the mind of an older horse.
+I was born in 2009 but I've got the mind of an older horse.
 I'm patient, thoughtful, and quiet so I'm perfect for everyone to learn on -- both in our lessons program and therapeutic program.
 I can jump or I can be lead.
 I'm happy either way.
 I have a brand on my hip of the GA state outline and an H in the middle.

-My name's Lady Liberty, but you can call me Libby.
+My official name's Whitehall Lady Liberty, but you can call me Libby.
 I was born July 4, 2003, hence my registered name.
-I'm a Morgan, one of the first American horse breeds, and we're known for being smart and strong (if a bit on the short side).
+I'm a Morgan, one of the first American horse breeds, and we're known for being smart and strong.
 I'm great at teaching because I always make sure my riders are paying attention.
 My liver chestnut coloring and silver strands of hair in my mane and tail make me look super shiny.
 I appreciate north Georgia weather because I was allergic to the bugs further down south.

-I'm a 15-year-old palomino gelding with wisdom beyond my years.
+I'm a Quarter Horse gelding born in 2004 with wisdom beyond my years.
 I can always tell what level of rider I have on my back, and I make sure to treat them accordingly.
-While I've been involved with both the therapeutic program and the lesson program over the years.
+I've been involved with both the therapeutic program and the lesson program over the years.
 I'm currently the only palomino at CHP which is a status I quite enjoy because my flashy golden color attracts lots of attention.

 You can help make a difference in people's lives as they heal through horses.